btholt/build-a-fullstack-nextjs-app-v4/lessons/04-database/B-setting-up-drizzle.md

 We are going to get started writing to our database using Drizzle.
 Drizzle is a phenomenal ORM, which stands for object-relational mapping.
 In reality it just means a it's a software package where you define the shape of your data, and it takes care of managing and querying the database for you.
 Instead of writing raw SQL statements, you write code that then gets translated into SQL for you.

 In the past I did not recommend using an ORM (I think you can find this in my previous Frontend Masters courses!)
 Why not?
 I had some pretty bad experiences over the year using ORMs in the earlier days of my career (mostly in PHP and Java.)
-I'd start using an ORM and it would be amazing: it made it easy to get started, to do basic selects and inserts, and the general 95% usecase (and I'll say generally speaking, writing this sort of SQL is not hard.)
+I'd start using an ORM and it would be amazing: it made it easy to get started, to do basic selects and inserts, and the general 95% use case (and I'll say generally speaking, writing this sort of SQL is not hard.)
 The problem came when you needed to do more advanced querying that the designers of the ORM didn't anticipate.
-All the sudden what was helping you work faster was a huge impedence on you doing what you want to do.
+All the sudden what was helping you work faster was a huge impedance on you doing what you want to do.
 You're suddenly fighting the framework instead of being helped by it.
 This happened frequently enough that I decided I'd rather just write SQL, and I did that for most of my career (I also like SQL, but it took a lot of practice for me to say that.)

 So why now?
 Why do I like Drizzle instead of choosing to just to continue to do raw SQL?